Table of Contents

 A healthy immune system helps to prevent cancer.
-People living with HIV can keep their immune systems healthy by taking HIV drugs.
+People living with HIV can keep their immune systems healthy by taking HIV drugs exactly as they are prescribed.
 For those living with HIV who have weakened immune systems, it is harder to control viruses that can lead to cancer.
 These viruses include:

 - Epstein Barr virus (EBV): EBV can cause both non-Hodgkin's and Hodgkin's lymphomas

 - Hepatitis B and Hepatitis C viruses: these can cause a certain type of liver cancer (hepatocellular carcinoma)